 Anticipating a rising need for sustainable fuel solutions among the world’s growing population, Darling Ingredients, DAR PRO’s parent company, pioneered the commercial production of biodiesel from recycled animal fats and used cooking oils.

-Kentucky biodiesel: Our Butler, Ky., biodiesel plant began operating in the 1990s.
+Kentucky biodiesel: Our Butler, KY, biodiesel plant began operating in the 1990s.
 It was the first commercial operation in the U.S. to produce clean, efficient biodiesel from animal fats and used cooking oils.
 Our biodiesel meets all ASTM D6751 specifications and reduces emissions by up to 85% compared to petroleum diesel.

 Quebec biodiesel: We were also the first company in Canada to operate a commercial animal fat and used cooking oil biodiesel facility.
 The Darling Ingredients Canadian brand, Rothsay, produces approximately 45 million liters of biodiesel per year, reducing greenhouse gas emissions by up to 85% as compared to petroleum diesel.

 Louisiana renewable diesel: In 2013, we began production at our Diamond Green Diesel facility outside of New Orleans.
 This is the largest operation in North America to produce renewable diesel (or "green diesel") from recycled animal fats, used cooking oils and distiller oils.
 Renewable diesel, unlike biodiesel, is produced in a way that yields a biofuel chemically identical to petroleum diesel, yet is low carbon and emits up to 85 percent less greenhouse gases.
-This clean, efficient, low carbon renewable diesel can be dropped into the existing pipeline for distribution to diesel retailers or sold as a low carbon alternative to petroleum diesel.
+This clean, efficient renewable diesel can be dropped into the existing pipeline for distribution to diesel retailers or sold as a low carbon alternative to petroleum diesel.
 The DGD facility doubled expansion in August 2018 from 160 to 275 million gallons of renewable diesel annually, and is considering a proposed additional expansion that would more than double capacity to over 600 million gallons with an anticipated operational date in 2021.